f-katkit/arukas-check/README.md

  docker image for check ENV &amp; CMD function on Arukas service

 [Arukas](https://arukas.io) is a container hosting service.
-Run this container image on Arukas setting below, You can check functions Arukas Service.
+Run this container image on Arukas setting below, You can check ENV & CMD functions on Arukas Service.

 ## SETTING